-Here, Shueisha has satisfied both aspects of this two-part test and is entitled to issuance of a subpoena that would unmask anonymous users here.
+Here, Shogakukan has satisfied both aspects of this two-part test and is entitled to issuance of a subpoena that would unmask anonymous users here.

-Shueisha has demonstrated a prima facie case for copyright infringement.
-Shueisha is the authorized copyright holder for the original works being copied by the X Corp. accountholders at issue in the requested subpoena.
-Nakajima Decl. ¶ 4 (Doc.
+Shogakukan has demonstrated a prima facie case for copyright infringement.
+Shogakukan is the authorized copyright holder for the original works being copied by the X Corp. accountholders at issue in the requested subpoena.
+Nakajima Decl. ¶ 3 (Doc.
 1-2); Schedule 1 to Nakajima Decl.
 (Doc.
 1-3).
 This fact is uncontested.
-Shueisha has also demonstrated that the alleged infringers violated at least one exclusive right granted to copyright holders under 17 U.S.C. § 106.
+Shogakukan has also demonstrated that the alleged infringers violated at least one exclusive right granted to copyright holders under 17 U.S.C. § 106.
 Nakajima Decl. ¶ 4 (Doc.
-1-2) ("Shueisha recently discovered that some of its mangas, to which Shueisha owns the copyrights, have been in whole or in part copied, published, displayed, and/or distributed without its authorization by anonymous internet users using the social media platform "X" platform (formerly known as Twitter) owned and operated by X Corp."); Schedule 1 to Nakajima Decl.
+1-2) ("Shogakukan recently discovered that certain users of X Corp.'s services have stolen visuals from Shogakukan's unreleased film and posted them before they are officially released."); Schedule 1 to Nakajima Decl.
 (Doc.
-1-3) (DMCA takedown notice, dated May 2, 2024, identifying infringer accounts and instances of the copyrighted works being copied on X Corp.'s platform).
+1-3) (identifying infringer accounts and instances of the copyrighted works being copied on X Corp.'s platform).

-Likewise, Shueisha can demonstrate that its need for the subpoenaed information outweighs any First Amendment interests.
+Likewise, Shogakukan can demonstrate that its need for the subpoenaed information outweighs any First Amendment interests.
 All four factors weigh in favor of granting the subpoena: (A) the subpoena is sought in good faith, i.e., to pursue copyright claims against the infringers; (B) the information sought relates to a core claim, i.e., copyright infringement; (C) the identifying information is directly and materially relevant to that claim, i.e., the identities of the infringers, which are necessary to bring copyright claims against them; and (D) the information sought is unavailable from any other source, because the infringement occurred on X Corp.'s platform by X users for who only X Corp. holds account information and identifying information.